adilakhter/papers-i-read/book/tapl/13-references.md

 - take references to be some set of store locations
 - take store to be partial function from location l to values

-evalutation rule now takes term and store, not just term anymore
+evaluation rule now takes term and store, not just term anymore

 > we simply allow the store to keep growing without bound as evaluation proceeds, This does not affect the correctness of the results of evaluation